Documentation Index

 Configure Settings

-For Code Vulnerability rules: Select urgency levels (Critical, High, Medium, or Low) and/or target CWEs - at least one of these must be defined for the rule to be validFor Dependency Vulnerability rules: Select urgency levels (Critical, High, Medium, or Low) to block pull requests with vulnerable dependencies matching those severity levels
+For Code Vulnerability rules: Select urgency levels (Critical, High, Medium, or Low) and/or target CWEs - at least one of these must be defined for the rule to be validFor Dependency Vulnerability rules: Choose whether to filter by severity or CVSS score.
+Select urgency levels (Critical, High, Medium, or Low), or enter a minimum and maximum CVSS score from 0.0 to 10.0 to block vulnerable dependencies within that inclusive range.

 Set Scope